pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 There's a brief conversation.
 She tells us some lie of the land info.
 She starts to leave, and a child runs up - one we rescued.
 The two walk back into the village.

-The road we're on *does* lead towards Darkon Manor.
+The road we're on *does* lead towards Dakkon Manor.
 She says it takes more than a day of travel!
 It didn't before.
 A different Onanor?!
 Onward we go.

 We walk in this strange timeless land.
 The road is in better shape than before the time shift.
 It isn't pitted and potholed; the surface is level.
 The cobbles show signs of wear but still hold together.
 Walking is easy.
 Ahead of us, the road weaves along gentle hills, forest to the left and behind the forest, we see curling mist, arching over the forest.
 That's *not* where the mist wall was before.
 The mist is further back. **Is the mist consuming the land over the years?**